jellysquid3/lithium/lithium-neoforge-mixin-config.md

 (default: `true`)
 Skip searching for fire or lava in the burn time countdown logic when they are not on fire and the result does not make a difference.
 Also use the block listening system to cache whether the entity is touching fire or lava.

+### `mixin.experimental.entity.block_caching.movement`
+(default: `false`)
+Use the block and collider entity listening system to skip block collisions when movement attempts fail (e.g. when a mob stands on the ground or on top of a boat).
+This optimization comes with a lot of complexity, but measurements do not show a performance benefit over other optimizations (experimental.entity.block_caching.block_support) in normal worlds, which is why this optimization is disabled by default.
+Requirements:
+- `mixin.util.block_tracking=true`

 ### `mixin.experimental.entity.block_caching.suffocation`
 (default: `true`)
 Use the block listening system to cache the entity suffocation check.